seankwilliams/modern-footnotes/modern-footnotes/readme.txt

 == Changelog ==

 = 1.4.19 =
+* Fix compatibility issue with Relevanssi

+= 1.4.18 =
 * Fix PHP warning when $GLOBALS['post'] was not a WP_POST instance

 = 1.4.17 =